noahmvf/07-vanilla-rest-api/README.md

 #### Server Module
 The server module is responsible for creating an http server defining all route behavior and exporting an interface for starting and stoping the server.
 It should export an object with `start` and `stop` methods.
 The start and stop methods should each return a promise that resolves on success and rejects on error.
 ###### GET /
-When a client makes a GET request to / the server should send baack html with a project description and a anchor to /cowsay.
+When a client makes a GET request to / the server should send back html with a project description and a anchor to /cowsay.
 ``` html
 <!DOCTYPE html>
 <html>